Your Calendar. Your Inbox. Your Briefings. Handled Before You Ask.

 IntegrationExecutive Assistant integrations

-See the connected tool surfaces behind Google Calendar, Slack, and email and the adjacent systems these agents usually need.
+See the connected tool surfaces behind Google Calendar, Slack, and email and the adjacent systems these assistants usually need.

 GuideExecutive Assistant deployment guide

-Read the guide that helps executive assistant teams move from idea to governed production workflow.
+Read the guide that helps executive assistant teams move from idea to a production-ready AI assistant.

 PricingPricing and rollout model